yuygfgg/Vapoursynth-llvmexpr/docs/infix.md

 The lifetime of an array depends on the execution mode:

 - **`Expr` mode:** Arrays are temporary and exist only for the evaluation of a single pixel.
-They are re-created and destroyed for each pixel and cannot be used to share data between pixels.
+They cannot be used to share data between pixels.
-- **`SingleExpr` mode:** Arrays are persistent and exist for the lifetime of the filter instance.
-Their contents are preserved between frame evaluations. **Warning:** Due to VapourSynth's parallel processing, you should not rely on arrays for communication *between* frames, as frame evaluation order is not guaranteed.
+- **`SingleExpr` mode:** Array contents are **not** guaranteed to be preserved between frames due to VapourSynth's parallel processing.
+You should assume arrays are uninitialized at the start of each frame's evaluation.

 ### 11.5.
 Safety